chinmoybhakta/todo_app/README.md

 # basic_todo_app

-A new Flutter project using riverpod
+A new Flutter project using riverpod generator and freezed model

 ## Getting Started